aalku/joatse-cloud/README.md

 Http(s) is shared with a reverse proxy that might not work for modern web apps but it can share many simple pages, web apps designed to work behind a proxy and any APIs.
 This needs some work to be compatible with more places and tools.
 I might add a javascript library to be added to web pages from the proxy so the page itself captures AJAX requests and makes them run through the proxy.

+Socks5 is implemented and seems to be working.
+Target client chooses what to share or * to share anything.
+Socks5 client can ask for anything but only resources approved to be shared will be available.

 There's a lot of work ahead.
 We need to create use guides a better web interface and a lot of improvements.

-The server has a prototype of user system but it currently generates a random admin password that's not even stored anywhere so it's random again on every restart and you have to search for it in the server logs.
-But if you register your server in Google APIs then you can log in with your Google account too.
+The server has a working user system and you can use Google APIs to log in with your Google account too.

 We want to have a developed local user system and support other providers of delegated authentication like Facebook or GitHub.